Yonas-Assefa/overengineered-todo/README.md

 ---

-We’re looking forward to seeing your take on a simple idea done really well.
+We're looking forward to seeing your take on a simple idea done really well.
 Overengineer away — and have fun with it!